Trump heads to Michigan amid Woodward book fallout

 “If the rallies are like those he’s held in recent days in other states, with lots of people close together without masks on projecting their voices, I’m concerned about it,” she said at a news conference Thursday morning.
 “This is not a partisan observation.
 We are in a public health crisis.
 We all want to get out of this public health crisis.
 It’s going to take every one of us doing the right things to get out of it together, to make this as short as possible.”
 Michigan currently caps outdoor events at 100 people and mandates that attendees wear masks if they cannot consistently stay 6 feet away from people who are not part of their households.
 There is an exception, though, which states that nothing in the order can “abridge protections guaranteed by the state or federal constitution under these emergency circumstances.”

-It was a similar situation in North Carolina, where Trump held a rally earlier this week that drew a mostly mask-less crowd of thousands.
+It was a similar situation in North Carolina, where Trump held a rally this week that drew a mostly mask-less crowd of thousands.
 While an executive order currently limits outdoor gatherings to 50 people and mandates masks in public, the rally was technically legal under state pandemic rules that exempt certain gatherings where people exercise free speech, a spokeswoman for North Carolina’s governor said Wednesday.

 Still, the spokeswoman, Dory MacMillan, said that, “When elected leaders violate the White House coronavirus guidelines surrounding masks and social distancing, especially with large mask-less crowds that sit and stand closely together for hours, they put people’s health at risk.”

-Michigan is a vital Electoral College battleground, which Trump won by only 10,704 votes, helping him breach the Democrats’ so-called “blue wall” and putting him in office.
+Michigan is a vital Electoral College battleground, which Trump won by only 10,704 votes in 2016, helping him breach the Democrats’ “blue wall” and putting him in office.
 While Trump aides had all but written off the state earlier this summer, they now say they have seen a tightening in recent weeks and believe they are in a better position than they were in 2016.
 But Democrats see optimism, too, having made major gains there in the 2018 midterms, winning every major statewide office and a handful of congressional seats as well.

 Both candidates have been paying frequent visits, with Biden traveling to suburban Detroit on Wednesday to make a direct appeal to blue-collar workers who might have voted Republican four years ago but now regret it.

-Associated Press writers David Eggert in Lansing, Michigan, Brian Slodysko in Washington, and Jonathan Lemire in New York contributed to this report.
+Associated Press writers David Eggert in Lansing, Michigan, Brian Slodysko in Washington and Jonathan Lemire in New York contributed to this report.